 Even if the elect angels are confirmed in their holiness, it doesn’t mean they have lost their free will.
 Certainly, every living creature has choices to make at any given moment.
 The holy angels might have the ability to sin, but that does not in any way mean that they will sin.

 To help understand this issue, we can consider the life of Christ.
 Christ was “tempted in every way” (Hebrews 4:15), yet He did not sin.
 Jesus had the ability to choose whatever He pleased (John 10:17-18).
 However, Jesus’ first priority was always to please His Father, and that is always what He chose (John 4:34).
 In a similar way, the elect angels praise and serve God because they choose to; they obey God because that is what they desire most to do.

 Humans have free will, but they struggle with sin because the human nature has been corrupted by sin.
 This is why all humans sin (Romans 5:12) and find it much more difficult to “be good” than to “be bad.”
 The holy angels are without a sinful nature.
 They are not inclined toward sin but rather toward righteousness, doing everything that pleases God.

-In conclusion, it doesn’t actually matter whether or not holy angels have the freedom to sin.
-They have a free will, but the Bible makes it clear they will not sin.
+In conclusion, the holy angels have a free will, but the Bible makes it clear they will not sin.
 The apostle John, in describing heaven, wrote there will be no mourning, crying, or pain there (Revelation 21:4), and anyone who does evil will never be permitted to enter (Revelation 21:27).
 The angels who are part of heaven are sinless.

 Recommended Resource: Angels: Elect & Evil by C. Fred Dickason